The Latest: Trump cancels rallies, virus reshapes politics

 Costa said people are “in a fight for survival” against the COVID-19 virus.
 Portugal has reported 78 cases but no deaths.

 Maryland officials say the state closing all public schools for two weeks in response to the coronavirus outbreak.

 State Superintendent of Schools Karen Salmon said schools will be closed from Monday until March 27.

-And on North Carolina, Gov. Roy Cooper has urged meetings of more than 100 people to be cancelled, postponed or modified starting Friday.
+And on North Carolina, Gov. Roy Cooper has urged that meetings of more than 100 people to be cancelled, postponed or modified starting Friday.

-This includes church services and sporting events and other activities.
+That includes church services and sporting events and other activities.
 The state’s number of identified cases has grown from eight to 15, with no deaths.